ConvincibleMedia/ConvincibleMedia/source/index.md

   live: true
 quotes:
 - item_type: block_body_pullquote
-  paragraphs: Virgil [Owner at Convincible] has an excellent range of skills that
+  paragraphs: Virgil <i class="small">[MD at Convincible]</i> has an excellent range
-    are particularly relevant in today's multi-platform marketing world.
+    of skills that are particularly relevant in today's multi-platform marketing world.
   cite: Head of Marketing, Cambridge University Press
 showcase:
 - title: Changing minds at a time of change